dataiku/dss-plugin-ab-testing/README.md

 #### Output

-There is no output, but where you click on the button save parameters, the parameters and the samples sizes are saved in the folder `Parameters` .
+There is no output, but when you click on the button save parameters, the parameters and the samples sizes are saved in the folder `Parameters` .

 ### 2- AB testing split (custom recipe)